Itimoto/Potato.Irish-Server/README.md

 4. __Start the Server__
   - `sudo node server.js`
     - And you're bronze.
+5. __Run the Server in the Background__
+  - You'll need a 'Supervisor' which'll run your Node.js apps in the background.
+Here, we'll use PM2.
+    - `sudo npm i -g pm2`
+  - Once you've got it, navigate to your Server directory and start the server with:
+    - `sudo pm2 start server.js`
+  - You can monitor your Console output with:
+    - `sudo pm2 monit` or `sudo pm2 monit 0` if `server.js` is the only active process

 ### __I'm having a few issues.
 How'd you deal with 'em?__